primiano/perfetto-docs/docs/analysis/trace-processor.md

 In trace processor, any context associated with all events on a track is found on the associated `track` tables.

-For example, to obtain the `utid` of any thread which emitted a `measure` slice, the following query could be used
+For example, to obtain the `utid` of any thread which emitted a `measure` slice

 ```sql
 SELECT utid